 The main limitation on the negotiation time frame is that we have to file a lawsuit within 2 years of your accident because of the Illinois Statute of Limitations.
 This won’t necessarily end the negotiations, but it will change them.

 Total time: 1 to 6 months after the responsible insurance company has ALL the evidence

 If negotiations fail to resolve your case and we have to go to trial, there will be additional delay necessary for gathering evidence by both sides and preparing your case.
 During this time, we will likely continue negotiations and hopefully achieve a settlement, but being prepared to go to trial is essential to getting you the best compensation in your case.

 Total time: 1 year to >3 years

-At Willens Injury Law Offices, we understand that you are concerned about getting your compensation in a timely manner, and in many cases it’s worth it to take a lower settlement quicker.
+At Willens & Baez, we understand that you are concerned about getting your compensation in a timely manner, and in many cases it’s worth it to take a lower settlement quicker.
 But in other cases, if you are going to be facing lifelong full or partial disability, ongoing pain, and more long-term effects, taking a quick settlement can be a disaster.
 We will help you understand your options so you can make the right decision, but the decision is ultimately yours to make.